 - Involve subject matter experts to surface hidden tasks and flawed assumptions.

 - Document assumptions and confidence ranges.
-Be transparent—for example, ROM −25% to +75%.
+Be transparent, for example ROM −25% to +75%.

 - Update estimates as details arrive.
 Top-down is the start of a refinement process, not the final answer.